cloudify-cosmo/getcloudify.org/source/guide/3.2/manager-blueprints-openstack.md

 ## How is this possible?

-This is where some of the cloud awesomeness comes in to play.
+This is where some of the cloud awesomeness comes into play.
 This manager blueprint defines 3 crucial types for making this happen:

 - `cloudify.openstack.nodes.FloatingIP` - Provides a way to have a fixed,